 Never cut in front of a truck.
 Fully loaded trucks weigh up to 80,000 pounds and take the length of a football field to stop.
 Most cars weigh only 2,000 pounds.

-Don’t linger along side a truck; there are 4 large blind spots around trucks where cars disappear from view and the driver can’t see you.
+Don’t linger alongside a truck; there are 4 large blind spots around trucks where cars disappear and the driver can’t see you.

 Steer clear of front and rear blind spots; stay back 20-25 car lengths and leave 4 car lengths in front of a truck for safety cushions – following a truck too closely obscures your view and the driver can’t even see you 30 feet behind the truck.

 If you’re following a truck and you can’t see the driver’s face in the truck’s side mirrors, the truck driver can’t see you.

 Allow trucks adequate space to maneuver; they make wide turns at intersections and require additional space.